GSA/fpc.gov/_pages/elements-of-federal-privacy/budget-and-acquisition.md

 ---
-layout: page
+layout: elements-layout
 permalink: /elements-of-federal-privacy-program/budget-and-acquisition/
 title: Budget and Acquisition
 header-image: /assets/img/header-image.jpg
+excerpt: Federal agencies’ privacy programs shall have the resources needed to manage Federal information resources that involve personally identifiable information (PII).
+This will require privacy programs to play a key role in the development of the agencies’ budget requests, as well as any decisions to acquire or develop information system technologies and services.
 ---
-Federal agencies’ privacy programs shall have the resources needed to manage Federal information resources that involve personally identifiable information (PII).
-This will require privacy programs to play a key role in the development of the agencies’ budget requests, as well as any decisions to acquire or develop information system technologies and services.
 <h2 class="font-sans-lg text-gray-70" style="color:#162E51">Related Laws, Policies, and Resources:</h2>

 * [E-Government Act of 2002](https://www.congress.gov/107/plaws/publ347/PLAW-107publ347.pdf)